Tongva: American occupation and continued subjugation (1848–)

 Although federal officials reported that there were an estimated 16,930 California Indians and 1,050 at Mission San Gabriel, "the federal agents ignored them and those living in Los Angeles" because they were viewed as "friendly to the whites," as revealed in the personal diaries of Commissioner George W. Barbour.
-In 1852, superintendent of Indian Affairs Edward Fitzgerald Beale echoed this sentiment, reporting that "because these Indians were Christians, with many holding ranch jobs and having interacted with whites," that "they are not much to be dreaded."
+In 1852, the superintendent of Indian Affairs Edward Fitzgerald Beale echoed this sentiment, reporting that "because these Indians were Christians, with many holding ranch jobs and having interacted with whites," that "they are not much to be dreaded."
 Although a California Senate Bill of 2008 asserted that the US government signed treaties with the Gabrieleño, promising 8.5 e6acre of land for reservations, and that these treaties were never ratified, a paper published in 1972 by Robert Heizer of the University of California at Berkeley, shows that the eighteen treaties made between April 29, 1851, and August 22, 1852, were negotiated with persons who did not represent the Tongva people and that none of these persons had authority to cede lands that belonged to the people.

 An 1852 editorial in the Los Angeles Star revealed the public's anger towards any possibility of the Gabrieleño receiving recognition and exercising sovereignty:To place upon our most fertile soil the most degraded race of aborigines upon the North American Continent, to invest them with the rights of sovereignty, and to teach them that they are to be treated as powerful and independent nations, is planting the seeds of future disaster and ruin...
 We hope that the general government will let us alone – that it will neither undertake to feed, settle or remove the Indians amongst whom we in the South reside, and that they leave everything just as it now exists, except affording us the protection which two or three cavalry companies would give.

 Mission Road in San Gabriel (1880).
 San Gabriel township remained the center of Gabrieleño life into the 20th century.

 In 1852, Hugo Reid wrote a series of letters for the Los Angeles Star from the center of the Gabrieleño community in San Gabriel township, describing Gabrieleño life and culture.
-Reid himself was married to a Gabrieleño woman by the name of Bartolomea Cumicrabit, who he renamed "Victoria."
+Reid himself was married to a Gabrieleño woman named Bartolomea Cumicrabit, whom he renamed "Victoria."
 Reid wrote the following: "Their chiefs still exist.
 In San Gabriel remain only four, and those young...
 They have no jurisdiction more than to appoint times for holding of Feasts and regulating affairs connected with the church [traditional structure made of brush]."
 There is some speculation that Reid was campaigning for the position of Indian agent in Southern California, but died before he could be appointed.
 Instead, in 1852, Benjamin D. Wilson was appointed, who maintained the status quo.
 The letters of Hugo Reid revealed the names of 28 Gabrielino villages.